nordic-rse/nordic-rse.github.io/join.md

 - Use [mailing list](https://mailman-mail5.webfaction.com/listinfo/nordicrse-discuss) (subject to moderation).

 ### Contact the organisers

+####Members of core team:
+- Radovan Bast, High Performance Computing Group, UiT The Arctic University of Norway

+- Anne Fouilloux, IT Group Department of Geosciences, University of Oslo

+- Radek Lonka, RSE at Digital Laboratory, Industrial Ecology Programme, NTNU Trondheim

+- Konstantin Stadler, Manager and Lead Researcher of the Digital Laboratory, Industrial Ecology Programme, NTNU Trondheim

+- K. Thor Wikfeldt, Nordic e-Infrastructure Collaboration and PDC Center for High-Performance Computing, Stockholm

+We will be happy to have more people joining the core team!

-Email <contact@nordic-rse.org> to get in contact with the NORDIC organisers.
+Email <contact@nordic-rse.org> to get in contact with the NORDIC RSE organisers.